 - I usually add in lotion or tattoo cream around day 3 or 4.
 When the entire tattoo has peeled, I stop using the Aquaphor and use only the lighter moisturizer for another few days until the skin no longer needs additional moisture to feel smooth.

-- Be sure to choose something that has no fragrance, essential oils or sunscreens—Lubriderm, Eucerin, Aveeno and Cetaphil all offer a fragrance-free lotions that will work just read the ingredients to be sure.
+- Be sure to choose something that has no fragrance, essential oils, or sunscreens—Lubriderm, Eucerin, Aveeno, and Cetaphil all offer fragrance-free lotions that will work (just read the ingredients to be sure).

 Optional: Add Emu Oil to Your Regimen

-- It's not quite emollient enough for me to use it alone, so I generally use a combination of my fragrance free-moisturizer in the mornings and emu oil throughout the day.
+- It's not quite emollient enough for me to use alone, so I generally use a combination of my fragrance-free moisturizer in the mornings and emu oil throughout the day.

 If you notice any of the following things during the healing process, please visit your doctor.